Rochelle Rao: Career

 She was featured in the February 2014 page of the Kingfisher calendar.

-In August 2013, Rochelle was seen in Jhalak Dikhhla Jaa season 6 which aired on Colors as a wild card entrant.
+In August 2013, Rochelle was seen in Jhalak Dikhhla Jaa season 6 which aired on Colors TV as a wild card entrant.
 She did not get chosen for the show as she did her performance.

-She was also seen in season 5 of the show Fear Factor: Khatron Ke Khiladi in 2014.
+She was also seen in season 5 of the show Khatron Ke Khiladi in 2014.
 She was the second contestant to be eliminated from the show that was hosted by Rohit Shetty.
 In late 2014 she was seen on an adventurous travel show on Fox Life called Life Mein Ek Baar along with Evelyn Sharma, Pia Trivedi and Mahek Chahal.

 In 2015, Rao became a contestant on the Indian reality TV series, Bigg Boss 9 along with boyfriend Keith Sequeira.
 She was paired with Prince Narula but later changed with Rimi Sen.

 Rochelle Rao also hosted Aug 2022 India's Laughter Champion show successfully.

 Rao is currently playing various roles in the comedy show The Kapil Sharma Show on Sony TV which started in April 2016.

 She was last seen in 1962: The War in the Hills as Rimpa.